PopovEvgeniy/galactixfuse/readme.txt

                        Galactix fuse

-                       Version 0.7.5.1
+                       Version 0.7.6

             Galactix resource extraction tool by Popov Evgeniy Alekseyevich

 The program description.

 Galactix is an old scroll shooter by Cygnus Studios.
-This game stores resources in GLB pseudo-archives.
+This game stores the resources in GLB pseudo-archives.
 Do you want to extract the files from these pseudo-archives?
 You can use my software for doing it.
 This software is intended for Galactix version 1.3.
 This program takes a target file name and an output path as the command-line arguments.